 “The statewide partnership aiming to reduce early inductions has really paid off,” said Thornton Kirby, president and CEO of the South Carolina Hospital Association.
 “We are ecstatic about the reduction rate, and SCHA looks forward to the ongoing collaboration with the Birth Outcomes Initiative to continue this trend with the best interest of moms and babies in mind.”

-Read more about the work of the SC Birth Outcomes Initiative, including a feature in The Post and Courier, and get the Annual Report.
+Read more about the work of the SC Birth Outcomes Initiative, which was featured in The Post and Courier, and get the Annual Report.
 You can also read the full text of the press release.